-Some stipulas fall off almost as soon as the leaves are expanded, which is the case with the Tulip-tree, Liriodendron tulipifera; in general they last as long as the leaves, the sheath of their leaf, and clasping the culm.
+Some stipulas fall off almost as soon as the leaves are expanded, which is the case with the Tulip-tree, Liriodendron tulipifera; in general they last as long as the leaves.

+The absence or presence of these organs, though generally an indication that plants belong to the same natural order and even genus, is not invariably so.
+Some species of Cistus have stipulas, others none, which is nearly the case with grasses.
+The stipula in this, one of the most distinct of all natural orders, is peculiar, consisting of an internal white membrane crowning the sheath of their leaf, and clasping the culm.
 See Phalaris canariensis, Engl.
 Bot. t.
 1310, and Lagurus ovatus, t.
 1334.
 In Aria cærulea, t.
 750, a few minute hairs supply its place, while Sesleria carulea, t.
-1613, and some maritime grasses, have scarcely more than the rudiment of a stipula.
+161S, and some maritime grasses, have scarcely more than the rudiment of a stipula.
 Old writers call this organ in grasses by a peculiar name ligula, and others denominate it membrana foliorum, but both terms are superfluous.
-A curious instance of stipulas supplying the place of leaves is observable in Lathyrus Aphaca, t.
+A curious instance of stipulas supplying the place of leaves is observable in Eathyrus Aphaca, t.
 1167, which has only one or two pair of real leaves on the seedling plants, and those soon disappear, serving chiefly to prove, if any proof were wanted, that the rest are true stipulas.